Carla Barron

 Biography

-Carla Barron, PhD, LMSW, IMH-E®, is the Clinical Coordinator for the Infant Mental Health Dual-Title Training Program and Assistant Research Professor at the Merrill-Palmer Skillman Institute/Wayne State University.
-She teaches a graduate level IMH seminar, engages in research, and provides community trainings on a variety of topics related to professional wellness, early infant development, home visiting, and reflective supervision/consultation.
-Dr. Barron facilitates reflective supervision/consultation with infant and early childhood mental health professionals across Michigan and nationally.
-For over 15 years, she worked as an infant mental health specialist providing home- and community-based IMH intervention to infants, toddlers, and their caregivers in the areas of child welfare, early childhood education and mental health.
-Dr. Barron’s research and scholarship interests are focused on the professional’s experience of reflective supervision/consultation and training and its impact on professional growth and wellness; as well as the role of race and diversity within these professional relationships.
+Carla Caringi Barron, PhD, LMSW, IMH-E®, is an Assistant Professor - Research for the Infant Mental Health Training Program.
+She works with graduate students who are enrolled in the Infant Mental Health Dual-Title program, teaches a graduate level infant mental health seminar, engages in research, and provides community trainings on a variety of topics related to professional wellness, early infant development, home visiting, and reflective supervision/consultation.
+Dr. Barron facilitates reflective supervision/consultation with infant and early childhood professionals across Michigan and nationally.
+For over 15 years, she worked as an infant mental health specialist providing home- and community-based infant mental health intervention to infants, toddlers, and their caregivers in the areas of child welfare, early childhood education and mental health.
+Dr. Barron’s research and scholarship interests are focused on reflective supervision/consultation and reflective education and training; including its affect on professional growth, efficacy, and wellness and the role of race and diversity within these professional relationships.
+Dr. Barron is endorsed by the Michigan Association for Infant Mental Health as an Infant Mental Health Mentor - Clincial.

 Education